ajaycrytek/signageserver/README.md

 ####You can also manage players using Browser(http://playerip:8000) or downloading Chrome app

-####The code is still in early release, Please raise an issue for problems or send an email to info@pisignage.com
+####The code is still in early release, Please raise an issue for problems or send an email to info@visolution.in